 The father and son team from German town Middleburg have placed two spectacle lenses into a tube, one above the other and found out that such an instrument helps see microscopic objects.

-- Some of their microscopes even had three lenses and had considerable magnification, also if the images were unclear.
+- Some of their microscopes even had three lenses and considerable magnification, even if the images were unclear.

-- Their invention had a significant impact on the development of science – without the microscope, it would have been impossible to study cells, small animals, or bacteria.
+- Their invention significantly impacted the development of science.
+Without the microscope, it would have been impossible to study cells, small animals, or bacteria.

 Blood circulation in animals.

 |William Harvey||1628||The first description of blood circulation in animals|